 Without further ado, here are the best Paleo Halloween recipes:

 Put a twist of Halloween into your deviled eggs (because really—who doesn’t love these tasty little snacks?)!
 In the spirit of the season, this recipe uses avocado to make the fillings green, and the spiders are made from black olives.
 You can make these spicy if you like, and did I mention they also contain bacon?
 Yep, these are spooky, delicious, and certain to be a big hit at any Halloween party!
-Not to mention, let’s take a moment to recognize the value of the protein that the eggs provide in the midst of the other Halloween extravagance.
 Not a fan of olives?
 No worries—leave them off and replace them with spooky little Halloween toys, or use mushrooms instead!

 Miss the delightful feeling of unwrapping those overly processed little packages of whoopie pies?
 Now you can experience the same satisfaction with a supreme flavor and Paleo-friendly ingredients.
 I’m here to tell you that these treats work at any time of the year.

 Want an easy side dish that you can whip together, and easily style with whatever Halloween critters you have laying around?
-This dish is sure to be a delight and best of all, it’s not artificially colored at all.
+This dish is sure to be a delight and best of all, it’s not artificially colored.
 Thanks to the mashed avocado, this pudding is a superfood and spooky, but not a Frankenfood that parents should be scared for their kids to consume.

 If your child has numerous food allergies, you can still celebrate the festive nature of Halloween by making this adorable fruit food art dish.
 Halloween doesn’t need to have refined or Paleo sugars in it to be sweet.